-WCM providers will provide detailed information to the participant or responsible party (RP) about participant/RP direction as an option including the benefits and responsibilities.
-If the participant/RP wants to pursue this service, additional information about the risks and responsibilities will be shared by the WCM.
+For the self-directed attendant care service, waiver case managers will provide detailed information to the participant or responsible party (RP) about participant/RP direction as an option including the benefits and responsibilities of the option.
+If the participant/RP wants to pursue this service, additional information about the risks, responsibilities, and liabilities of the option will be shared by the waiver case manager.
 Information about the hiring, management and firing of workers as well as the role of the Financial Management System is also provided.
-Once the participant/RP has chosen to direct their services, WCMs continue to monitor service delivery and the status of the participant's health and safety.
+Once the participant has chosen to direct their services, waiver case managers continue to monitor service delivery and the status of the participant's health and safety.